Economy of Montenegro

-The economy of Montenegro is currently in a process of transition, as it navigates the impacts of the Yugoslav Wars, the decline of industry following the dissolution of the Yugoslavia, and economic sanctions imposed by the United Nations.
-Montenegro joined the World Trade Organization on 29 April 2012.
-Montenegro joined the North Atlantic Treaty Organization on 5 June 2017.
-The accession of Montenegro to the European Union is planned for 2025.
+The economy of Montenegro is a developing transition economy.
+Its small size and independence movement has largely defined its economic trajectory in the 21st century.
+It seeks to develop a diversified mixed economy through regional trade and investment.
+Its large agricultural and energy sectors have contributed to overall economic growth, supported by a burgeoning tourism sector.
+Montenegro's public finances remain challenged with high levels of public debt developing a regionally high debt-to-GDP ratio since the 2010s.

 History

 As a relatively small principality founded in 1852, Montenegro's economy was originally wholly based in agriculture, but it began developing an industrial economy at the turn of the 20th century.
 Growth was hampered by its small population, lack of raw materials, an underdeveloped transport network, and a comparatively low rate of domestic and international investment.

 The first industrial enterprises built in Montenegro were wood mills, an oil refinery, a brewery, salt works, and electric power plants.
 Economic development was interrupted by several wars, including the First Balkan War (1912–13), World War I (1914–18), and World War II (1939–45).
 Throughout the first half of the 20th century, agriculture continued to dominate Montenegro's economic activity.